deemp/clerk/README.md

 <img src = "https://raw.githubusercontent.com/deemp/clerk/master/README/Example3/valuesFormulas.png" width = "50%">

-To fill this table, we'll take some data and combine it with the constants.
+To fill this table, I'll take some data and combine it with the constants.

 ```haskell
 newtype Volume = Volume {volume :: Double}